wp-plugins/pta-member-directory/readme.txt

 1. Contact Form - Public Side

 == Changelog ==
+**Version 1.3.2**

+*	Added on option to turn on or off adding the blog title to the subject line for the emails sent by the contact form.
+*	Added/improved hooks and filters for extension by other plugins
+*	Relaxed shortcode argument handling - can enter either the Title or slug for location arguments in shortcodes
+*	Added sender name, sender email, and sender IP info to contact form message body.
+Useful if you are using another SMTP mail plugin which might overwrite our header info, thus setting the from and reply-to address to your admin mail instead of the sender's name and email
+*	Fixed directory display issue where it was limiting the number of members shown for each position to the max number of posts you had set per page on the Wordpress Reading settings page.

 **Version 1.3.1**

 *	Important fix for the new lastname logic.
 Found situations where the lastname meta field could get wiped out, and the member would not show at all in the directory.
 This patch fixes that, but you will need to edit each affected member and hit update (don't actually have to change anything) to force it to update the member post meta info.

 **Version 1.3**